gilillo32/BTshortcut/README.md

 ## Installation
 You must have [AutoHotKey](https://www.autohotkey.com/) installed Once you installed it, download all 3 files in this repository.
-Use the package manager to install pyautogui
+Use the package manager to install pyautogui:
 ```bash
 pip3 install pyautogui
 ```